Aleph-Alpha/intelligence-layer-sdk/README.md

 - [CHANGELOG.md](https://github.com/Aleph-Alpha/intelligence-layer-sdk/blob/main/CHANGELOG.md) for the latest changes.

 ## How to contribute
+0. Share the details of your problem with us.
-1. Write your code according to our [style guide](https://github.com/Aleph-Alpha/intelligence-layer-sdk/blob/main/style_guide.md)
+1. Write your code according to our [style guide](https://github.com/Aleph-Alpha/intelligence-layer-sdk/blob/main/style_guide.md).
-2. Add doc strings to your code as described [here](https://github.com/Aleph-Alpha/intelligence-layer-sdk/blob/main/style_guide.md)
+2. Add doc strings to your code as described [here](https://github.com/Aleph-Alpha/intelligence-layer-sdk/blob/main/style_guide.md).
-3. Write tests for new features ([Executing Tests](#executing-tests))
+3. Write tests for new features ([Executing Tests](#executing-tests)).
-4. Add an how_to and/or notebook as a documentation (check out [this](https://github.com/Aleph-Alpha/intelligence-layer-sdk/blob/main/style_guide.md) for guidance)
+4. Add an how_to and/or notebook as a documentation (check out [this](https://github.com/Aleph-Alpha/intelligence-layer-sdk/blob/main/style_guide.md) for guidance).
-5. Update the [Changelog](https://github.com/Aleph-Alpha/intelligence-layer-sdk/blob/main/CHANGELOG.md) with your changes
+5. Update the [Changelog](https://github.com/Aleph-Alpha/intelligence-layer-sdk/blob/main/CHANGELOG.md) with your changes.
-6. Request a review for the MR, so that it can be merged
+6. Request a review for the MR, so that it can be merged.